LM35 Temperature Sensor: The Ultimate Guide

 Basic Centigrade Temperature Sensor

-A basic sensor only allows the measure of +ve temperature ranging from 2°C to 150°C.
+A basic sensor only allows the measurement of +ve temperature ranging from 2°C to 150°C.

 Circuit of a basic centigrade temperature sensor